AlzhanNurtaza/Qlik-Sense-Dynamic-Table-Card/README.md

 # DynamicTableCard
 Task.
 Create table with 1 dimension and 1 measure.
-Must look like Multiple KPI with quick selection mode
+Must look like Multiple KPI with quick selection mode.
+Values of Dimensions becomes columns in table with measure values.

+For Example Dimension = MainNum , Measure = count(id)

+Output will be:
 ![](Example.PNG)

 # How to install